Hotakus/nhsa-policy-spider/README.md

 ---
 ### Pack
-Use pack tool named "Pyinstaller"
+Use tool -- "Pyinstaller", and turn your conda env to nhsa.
+Run:
 ```bash
 pyinstall --noconfirm ./artice.exe.spec
 ```